 While there are eye drops for dry and irritated eyes, consuming oily fish like salmon and tuna twice or thrice a week may also provide some relief.
 Trout, herring, mackerel, and sardines are also excellent sources of omega-3 fatty acids.

-Remember, certain types of fish and seafood may contain high levels of mercury, which can be harmful to your health.
+Remember, certain types of fish and seafood may contain high mercury levels, which can harm your health.
 Therefore, avoid or reduce consumption of mercury-rich seafood, such as shark, swordfish, and marlin.

 Lutein and Zeaxanthin in Dark, Leafy Greens

-Darky leafy greens like kale, collard greens, romaine lettuce, spinach, watercress, as well as broccoli, Brussels Sprouts, and green peas are rich in lutein and zeaxanthin.
+Darky leafy greens like kale, collard greens, romaine lettuce, spinach, watercress, broccoli, Brussels Sprouts, and green peas are rich in lutein and zeaxanthin.

 Zinc in Beans and Legumes

-Zinc plays a vital role in transporting vitamin A from the liver to the retina to produce melanin, a pigment that helps protect the eyes from the sun.
+Zinc is vital in transporting vitamin A from the liver to the retina to produce melanin, a pigment that helps protect the eyes from the sun.

 Black-eyed peas, chickpeas, kidney beans, and lentils are natural dietary sources of zinc.
 Other good vegetarian sources of zinc include almonds, cashews, cereal, cheese, milk, and yogurt.
 Non-vegetarian yet low-calorie sources of zinc include shellfish such as oysters, crab, mussels, and shrimp.

-Taking proactive measures to promote eye health will benefit you as you age.
+Taking proactive measures to promote healthy eyesight will benefit you as you age.
 Take control of your diet and nourish your eyes with a colorful, healthy diet.